-ISP and IDOT will conduct National Roadside Check (80 ISP Officers which includes supervisors and 29 MCSAP Officers participating for 3 days, 8 hours per day) and 2 other seperate enforcement details with (80 ISP Officers which includes supervisors and 29 MCSAP Officers participating for 2 days, 10 hours per day) during the year.
+ISP and IDOT will conduct National Roadside Check (63 ISP Officers which includes supervisors and 26 MCSAP Officers participating for 3 days, 8 hours per day) and an additional 10 mini details with a total of 240 man hours (3 officers per detail at 8 hours each for a total of 24 man hours per mini detail) at various locations throughout Illinois during the year.
 Unit managers and the ISP Coordinator will determine areas for the details by looking at locations with the highest large truck fatal crash involvements to conduct CMV traffic enforcement with inspection.
 This enforcement will be conducted at roadside as well as fixed scales.
 These activities will target Seatbelt compliance, CMV driver qualifications, hours of service requirements, distracted driving and other serious traffic violations that are contributory causes of commercial vehicle related fatal crashes.